mevdschee/php-observability/README.md

 NB: The metrics are Prometheus compatible and follow the [OpenMetrics specification](https://github.com/OpenObservability/OpenMetrics/).

-The metrics are also served in a tiny binary format on:
+The metrics are also served in the gob binary format on:

 http://localhost:9999/

-This endpoint can be scraped by other tools such as php-observability and timescaledb-importer
+This endpoint can be scraped by other tools such as this tool (creating a mesh) suing the "-scrape" parameter.

 ### Example metrics